 Finally, you’ll need to choose a new theme, as you can’t utilize the same template you’re using with Wix.
 Of course, one way to work around this is to hire a web developer to create a custom theme that looks exactly like your old one.

 While we’re on the subject of themes, WordPress brings good tidings!
 Not only are there thousands of templates to choose from, but you can also change them at any time without losing your content.
 This isn’t something Wix facilitates, and you’ll likely be gladly rid of.

 With these first steps out of the way, it’s time to get stuck into the Wix to WordPress migration process.
 Here are the methods you can use:

-Your final option is to handle the whole Wix to WordPress migration process manually.
+Manual migration involves transferring your Wix content to WordPress by hand.
+This is the most time-consuming option, but it gives you full control over the migration process.
 If you have a small site and/or you’ve changed your mind about Wix early on, this might not be too much hassle.
-But if you have several blog posts and Wix pages, you’ll spend many tedious hours on this task.
+However, if you have several blog posts and Wix pages, you’ll spend many tedious hours on this task.